 Figure 76: Estimated Arduino Due component prices

 The most valuable component of the Arduino Due board is the Atmel ATSAM3X8EA-AU with a price of around 6.30$.
-According to the estimated price of 2.30$ for reusing an electronic component which was determined by the AutDem project (Automated disassembly of PWBs) three electronic components could be reused (Griese, et al., 2002).
+In comparison to the estimated price of 2.30$ for reusing an electronic component which was determined by the AutDem project (Automated disassembly of PWBs), three electronic components could be reused (Griese, et al., 2002).

 Discussion and future work